-Both floors of the library provide access to 60 Windows and Mac computers for student use.
-Video Cameras and iPads are also available for checkout for use within the building.
+The library provides access to 60 Windows and Mac computers for student use.
+Video cameras and iPads are also available for checkout for use within the building.
 Equipment for listening, viewing, and editing media is provided.
 DVDs and CDs are available for listening, viewing or checkout.
 The library also provides laminating services and materials for making bulletin boards.
 A color copier, scanner, and printers are available for student and faculty use.